PiotrDabkowski/diep_bot/README.md

        objPosX: 7350 } ] })
 ```

-The 0x02 packet (compressed) is not supported so the bot will be a bit clueless when there are
-tons of bullets around.
-It should not be hard to add the 0x02 support though.

  Credits go to CX for his [original work](https://github.com/cx88/diepssect) on the diep.io packet
  reverse engineering.
 Some of his code has been borrowed here.